Deveshsamant/dev/README.md

 3. Navigate to Security > 2-Step Verification > App passwords
 4. Generate a new app password for "Mail"

-### Vercel Configuration
+### Vercel API Routes
-Vercel will automatically detect this as a Create React App project and deploy it with the default settings.
-No additional configuration file is needed.
+This project uses Vercel's automatic API routes:
+- The contact form API is located at `api/send-email/index.js`
+- Vercel automatically serves this at `/api/send-email`

 ## 🛠️ Development